Luc Petit: Art

-A couple of months later, he directed the biggest urban opera in the world, Décrocher la Lune; there are more than 35000 people in a one-kilometer stage in La Louvière, Belgium.
+A couple of months later, he directed the biggest urban opera in the world, Décrocher la Lune, in La Louvière, Belgium.
 For this, he was awarded at the BEA Festival with a Silver Award.
 He also received at the EUBEA Festival the golden award for Best Cultural Event and Best Ceremony Event, a silver award for the Best European Event 2016 and a bronze award for Luc Petit CREATION as an event agency.
 In April 2017, he received an award for the Best show in the category "Live Event Spectacular on a Limited Budget" at the Themed Entertainment Association gala.

-He is internationally known and developing different projects for Wanda Group Entertainment in China.
+He is internationally known and developing different projects for Wanda Group Entertainment in China but also with other companies.
+He has collaborated multiple times with the Belgian studio Dirty Monitor in the 3D mapping field.

 Since July 2018, the visitors of the “Caves of Han” can visit this permanent installation named ORIGIN the most magnificent underground show in the world including sound, light and the latest technology of video mapping and lasers.

-Moreover, since 2015, Luc PETIT and his international team worked on a unique permanent show in Qingdao - China, the QING SHOW.
-The Grand Premiere in April 2019 was a real success as Luc PETIT directed the show based on the well-known Chinese legend of the Eight Immortals.
+Moreover, since 2015, Luc Petit and his international team worked on a unique permanent show in Qingdao - China, the Qing Show.
+The Grand Premiere in April 2019 was a real success as Luc Petit directed the show based on the well-known Chinese legend of the Eight Immortals.

-Together with Michel TEHEUX, he created a non-profit organization NOCTURNALES, a new concept of heritage operas, which highlight the architectural wealth of cathedrals and patrimonial buildings.
-The tour NOEL DES CATHEDRALES and recently, the FÉERIES DE BELOEIL are some of his creations.
+Together with Michel Teheux, he created a non-profit organization Les Nocturnales, a new concept of heritage operas, which highlight the architectural wealth of cathedrals and patrimonial buildings.

+In 2021, Luc Petit, Michel Teheux and more than 50 artists and technicians organized a symbolic gesture on Saturday March 13 to revive scenic arts after a year of shutdown due to the health crisis.
+In July, Luc Petit settles in the city of Namur for his new show as part of the Folkloriales before repeating in the city of Bastogne.

+Not long after, Luc Petit and his team perform a series of shows, particularly in the city of Beloeil where he revisits the Little Red Riding Hood from Perrault and the Grimm brothers in the castle's park during two weeks.
+When summer comes around, he offers a new creation specific to its concept of heritage opera in Modave, for the first time.

+At the dawn of 2022, Luc Petit wanted to reconnect with his series "The Christmas of the Cathedrals" by presenting a new show in Tournai and Lille: Le Combat des Anges, the new wave of covid-19 will however force him to cancel the tour following the new governmental measures.
+Therefore, 80 performances will never see the light of day.
+Luc Petit will appeal to the government following these forced cancellations and a symbolic show will still be played.